Gpooja13/shopping-app/README.md

 - Server-side rendering (SSR) for improved SEO and performance
 - Statically generated pages for fast loading times
 - Responsive design for mobile and desktop devices
-- User authentication and authorization
+- User authentication and authorization along with forget your password feature
 - Checkout process with secure payment gateway integration
 - Product filtering on basis of category, color, size and price
 - Admin Dashboard: Manage products, user accounts, orders, and reports from a centralized dashboard.